 Basically, this is the New York publishing model.

 Books sell for all the traditional prices, go to the traditional outlets, and are bought by regular readers.
 All bestsellers for the most part are traditionally published.
 We have positioned WMG Publishing Inc. in this model.
-Traditionally Published novels will continue to be the vast majority of all books published and where the highest profit margins are per product sold.
+Traditionally published novels will continue to be the vast majority of all books published and where the highest profit margins are per product sold.

 I would highly suggest this is your model as well.
+(Yes, you are setting up a small press in the traditional publishing model.)

 This area is very large in the publishing world in general and has many large companies working it.
 But to most writers and readers, it’s been kept a secret.